bcornelusse/ELEN0445-microgrids/PV_design.md

 Learn how to size a PV system installation
 - we will use a free tool from SMA: https://www.sunnydesignweb.com/
-- we will dive in the details of the PV system installation
+- we will dive into the details of the PV system installation

 Side goals:
 - evaluate the potential of the ULiège buildings
 - compare to their consumption
 - evaluate the benefit of storage

 ---